Unityventures Bridging the Gap for New Aspiring Investors into Cryptocurrency

 Step #3 Get Your “Big Idea” Launched…Safely!
 Launching is only one step, making sure you launch safely, is important.
 Cut the wrong deal and you could find yourself owning less of your business than the financiers.
 They might cut you 100% out of the picture.
 Fail to get the right funding and things like proper marketing become impossible to obtain.
 Get your marketing “wrong” and money dries up before you learn how to sell to the public.
 Worse yet, if you make the wrong moves early on, you could be in for a world of hurt from regulators, lawsuits, or disgruntled buyers.
 Launching safely and getting the right mix of funding to revenues correct, is where you need to focus.
 It may be as simple as working with Unity Ventures.
 They can bring you the audience and the launch platform.

-If you are ready to take your idea from task list to launch?
+If you are ready to take your idea from the task list to launch?

 Crypto buyers are looking for up and coming ventures to get involved with.
 However, they have concerns about fly by night companies and scams.

 Unity Ventures…The Benefits Of Vetted Projects Unity Venture’s strategies & systems increase buyer confidence in your launch.
-By vetting their projects and people behind them using recommended KYC services, buyers can know who their dealing with.
+By vetting their projects and the people behind them using recommended KYC services, buyers can know who they are dealing with.
 Token security and buyer confidence are managed and secured by locking up team and insider tokens.
 This ensures retail buyer fears about dumps and rug pulls, are met with strong measures.
 Unity Ventures can limit allocations to prevent large buyers from controlling your token supply, this prevents whales from selling large numbers of tokens.
 For added comfort against scams & rug pulls, UV can work to lock up liquidity tokens, providing greater ease of mind for buyers.
-To further reduce bad actors & bots from damaging your launch, Uv has unique methods to share.
-They can setup whitelists, FCFS (first come first served), anti-exit scam prevention, smart contract audits, dynamic token and even strong holder offerings for added safety.
+To further reduce bad actors & bots from damaging your launch, UV has unique methods to share.
+They can set up whitelists, FCFS (first come first served), anti-exit scam prevention, smart contract audits, dynamic token, and even strong holder offerings for added safety.

 Many launchpads require you give up vast chunks of your total supply of tokens, to be controlled by lenders temporarily or longer.
 Until now, few solutions to these problems existed.
 Just to participate in up & coming projects, buyers had to put large resource stakes on hold.
-To secure your interest, you also had to lockup large sums over and above that stake.
-Unity ventures seeks to change all that and bring solid projects larger audiences, getting them funded faster! “
+To secure your interest, you also had to lock up large sums over and above that stake.
+Unity ventures seek to change all that and bring solid projects to larger audiences, getting them funded faster!“

 “Revenue, Growth Optimization & Acceleration, in THAT order”